vyanmadai7/Analog-Watch/README.md

 6<br>
 ## License

-This project uses the MIT License.
+This project uses the MIT License.<br>
 You may use it for personal or commercial purposes.